This article explains the basics of a Tigo Fire Safety system and how it works.

 Once on the page, select Tigo Integration > RSS transmitter, under Filter list by feature and brand

 Important: As with all Tigo MLPEs, make sure to connect all MLPEs to their PV Modules BEFORE connecting them to each other.
-For complete details, see: TS4-F Installation Manual
+For complete details, refer to the manuals in our Technical Downloads section.

 Tigo Energy RSS Transmitter Power Specification